JonKing93/Paleo-DA-Hackathon--October-2022/source/introduction/oop.rst

 Object-Oriented Code
 ====================
 This section introduces a few concepts in object-oriented programming (OOP).
 DASH users do not need to be familiar with OOP to use the toolbox.
 However, we use a few OOP terms throughout the workshop, and so we define them here.
 We also introduce dot-indexing, which is how DASH users will access different functions in the toolbox.
-A `glossary`_ of new vocabulary is provided at the bottom of the page.
+A :ref:`glossary <glossary>` of new vocabulary is provided at the bottom of the page.

 Learning Objectives